A Books-to-Film Multimedia Corporation

-Vesuvian Books, a division of Vesuvian Media Group, Inc. is unique in its approach to publishing.
-Vesuvian Books has a first look arrangement with Rhino/Boilermaker Media Corp. giving signed authors the opportunity to have top, proven producers option their work in tandem with a publishing deal.
+Vesuvian Books is unique in its approach to publishing.
+The Vesuvian Entertainment division gives signed authors the opportunity to have top, proven producers review their work in tandem with a publishing deal.
 This affords the ability to have dual processes in place to begin building a franchise.
-In addition, book properties will be reviewed by Vesuvian’s licensing division, in an effort to maximize every area of revenue for the IP.

 VESUVIAN BOOKS TEAM